qubicmio/rpc20-blog-post/README.md

 +----------+                   +------------+
 ```

+The archive with the per epoch data is work in progress that is not finished yet.
+Until now only the complete data for all recorded epochs is available in one single database.

 #### Backup and disaster recovery

 To be able to restore the data in case of disaster there are several layers in place.
 First of all there are regular backups of the systems so that we can restore them in case something goes wrong.
 But it's also possible to restore from scratch.
 We have intermediary short term storage for restoring without the need of processing the source data (for fast recovery of the last few epochs) and the archived data that can be reimported and reprocessed.

 ### Ingestion pipelines

-Ingestion pipelines are used to transport the data from the source that collects it (archiver) to the destination (elasticsearch).
+Ingestion pipelines are used to transport the data from the source (archiver) to the destination (elasticsearch).
 The data publishing part needs to be decoupled from the source to avoid problems at the source when the backend is not available.
-Theoretically it would be possible to send the data directly from the publisher to elasticsearch but we decided to use a message broker in between to have redundancy, temporary persistence, and the possibility to use data integration features or to scale up the processing with multiple partitions.
+Theoretically it would be possible to send the data directly from the publisher to elasticsearch but we decided to decouple it even more by using a messaging system in between to have redundancy, temporary persistence, and the possibility to use data integration features or to scale up the processing with multiple partitions.

-As a message broker we decided to use [Apache Kafka](https://kafka.apache.org/), an open-source distributed event streaming platform.
+We decided to use [Apache Kafka](https://kafka.apache.org/), an open-source distributed event streaming platform.
 One kafka cluster consists out of at least three nodes to provide proper redundancy.

 A typical pipeline shipping data from the archiver to elasticsearch looks like this: